-\Another study found a similar gap but higher overall percentages in 2022, with 59 percent of teachers and 44 percent of working adults feeling burned out.
+^{}Another study found a similar gap but higher overall percentages in 2022, with 59 percent of teachers and 44 percent of working adults feeling burned out.20

 The United States is at an education crossroads.
-As

-of July 2024, just over 400,000 teaching positions-one in eight nationally-were either filled by teachers who are not fully certified or were unfilled.
-Appropriately, effectively, and quickly addressing teacher distress is essential.
+As of July 2024, just over 400,000 teaching positions-one in eight nationally-either were filled by teachers who are not fully certified or were unfilled.24 Appropriately, effectively, and quickly addressing teacher distress is essential.